 How it works:

-Incoming freshmen will participate in small seminar-style discussions facilitated by Harvard faculty members based on selected readings during Opening Days.
-Students are asked to prepare for the discussions by reading materials in advance.
-In addition, students will receive a short video from Jay Harris, Dean of Undergraduate Education, providing context for the readings.
-Students are asked to read the following the selections:
+During Opening Days, incoming first-years will participate in small, seminar-style discussions facilitated by Harvard faculty members based on selected readings.
+Students are asked to prepare for the discussions by watching this short video from Jay Harris, Dean of Undergraduate Education.
+In addition, students are asked to read the following the selections:

 - “Apology" from Plato's Five Dialogues